Failing Forward and Upward

 I’ve been an avid hiker/climber since 1993, after first summitting Half Dome in Yosemite National Park.
 Since then, I’ve been throughout the Sierra Nevada, Rocky Mountain and Appalachian Mountain ranges.
 I’ve hiked through most U.S. national parks as well as the volcanoes surrounding Lake Atitlan, Guatemala.
 My favorite hiking destination is Grand Teton National Park in Wyoming.

 Back in September 2015, a group of buddies and I had a failed summit attempt of Mt.
 Rainer in the Cascade Mountain range.
 Mt.
 Rainier is a stratovolcano sixty miles southeast of Seattle, with a summit elevation of 14,411 feet.
 With 26 major glaciers and 36 square miles of permanent snowfields, Mount Rainier is the most heavily glaciated peak in the lower 48 states, claiming an estimated 400 deaths since 1897.

 Climbing Mt.
 Rainier takes a strong mind.
 There’s no “perfect” way to train for climbing more than 10,000 ft. in the sky.
 One must mentally, emotionally, physically and spiritually commit and take it step by step.
 In addition to the physical challenges, climbers must be prepared to deal with the cold, weather delays, lack of sleep, and team dynamics.
 The climb is so tough, it’s become a training mountain for Denali and Everest.

-“To help and guide people, organizations and communities in navigating crevasses, ascending hills and reaching summits.”
+“To help people, organizations and communities reach summits in their lives and business.”

 What is your company’s Mt.
 Rainier?
 How can The Management Sherpa™ assist you in planning and persevering through the challenges of the hills and crevasses that your company is facing?
 How can The Management Sherpa™ successfully guide you towards the summit?